glasgowm148/ergonaut-handbook/Guides/Mining.md

 - [Best Ergo Wallets for Desktop](https://www.ergoforum.org/t/best-ergo-wallet/3837/3?u=typodapsycho) ErgoForum post by [@TypoDaPsycho1](https://twitter.com/TypoDaPsycho1).

-> Note that most wallets are supported by third parties, we only provide the information as a courtesy, in order to simplify the overall digital currency experience for you.
+**NOTE: Most wallets are supported by third parties, we only provide the information as a courtesy, in order to simplify the overall digital currency experience for you.**
-{.is-warning}

 ## The Hardware: